-The Centers and Corridors strategy will be used to guide growth into areas where it can best be served.
-Figure 1 will continue to be refined by the City during 2006.
-Policy 1.1.4 The City will encourage a minimum of 65% of Charlotte residents to be located within 1/4 mile of transit service.
-Policy 1.1.5 The City will work with the Mecklenburg-Union Metropolitan Planning Organization (MUMPO) to ensure that the Long Range Transportation Plan is consistent with and supports the City's Centers and Corridors strategy.
-Policy 1.1.6 The City intends for the TAP to support and enhance Council's adopted housing and neighborhood improvement plans.
-Policy 1.1.7 The City recognizes and will continue to support the Charlotte-Douglas International Airport as a significant multi-modal transportation facility, major employment center and important regional economic generator.
-The City will ensure that the Capital Investment Plan priority projects are fully coordinated with the Centers and Corridors strategy by 2007.
-Policy 1.2.1 The City will utilize the Capital Investment Plan (CIP) to advance transportation projects that support the Centers and Corridors strategy.
-Policy 1.2.2 The City will use public infrastructure investment as a catalyst for new transit-supportive development in selected station areas where appropriate.
-Policy 1.2.3 The City will implement the I-485 Interchange Analysis transportation recommendations (as adopted by MUMPO in July, 1999) and ensure they are consistent with the Centers and Corridors strategy.
-The City will invest in infrastructure in station areas, consistent with the Centers and Corridors strategy
+Union Metropolitan Planning Organization (MUMPO) to ensure that the Long Range Transportation Plan is consistent with and supports the City's Centers, Corridors and Wedges Growth Framework.
+Policy 1.1.5 The City intends for the TAP to support and enhance City Council's adopted housing and neighborhood improvement plans.
+Policy 1.1.6 The City recognizes and will continue to support the Charlotte-Douglas International Airport as a significant multi-modal transportation facility, major employment center and important regional economic generator.

+The Centers, Corridors and Wedges Growth Framework will be used to guide growth into areas where it can best be served.
+The City will ensure that the Capital Investment Plan priority projects are fully coordinated with the Centers, Corridors and Wedges Growth Framework.

+Policy 1.2.1

+The City will utilize the Capital Investment Plan (CIP) to advance transportation projects that support the Centers, Corridors and Wedges Growth Framework.

+Policy 1.2.2

+The City will use public infrastructure investment as a catalyst for new transit-supportive development in select station areas.

+The City

+will invest in

+infrastructure in

+station areas, consistent with the

+Centers,

+Corridors and

+Wedges Growth

+Framework.

-proposed Scaleybark Transit Station
+proposed Rocky River Station

-CATS will continue implementing the 2025 Corridor Systems Plan consistent with the Centers and Corridors Strategy.
+CATS will continue implementing the 2030 Corridor System Plan consistent with the Centers, Corridors and Wedges Growth Framework.

 Policy 1.3.1

-CATS will continue construction of the five rapid transit corridors to support the Centers and Corridors Strategy. (see figure 2).
-Policy 1.3.2 CATS will implement Streetcar service to support the Centers and Corridors strategy Policy 1.3.3 CATS will continue expansion of countywide transit service to ensure competitive service and growth in transit ridership while maximizing commuter choice.
+CATS will continue implementation of the four rapid transit corridors to support the Centers, Corridors and Wedges Growth Framework.
+Policy 1.3.2 CATS and Engineering & Property Management will implement the Streetcar starter project in support of the Centers, Corridors and Wedges Growth Framework.
+Policy 1.3.3 CATS will preserve existing countywide transit service levels, while making strategic enhancements that ensure competitive service and growth in transit ridership while maximizing commuter choice.

-Goal 2 Prioritize, design, construct and maintain convenient and efficient transportation facilities to improve safety and neighborhood livability, foster economic development, promote transportation choices and meet land use objectives.
-Objective 2.1 The City intends for all transportation projects to improve safety and neighborhood livability, foster economic development, promote transportation choices and meet land use objectives.
-Policy 2.1.1 The City will classify existing and future streets based on the classification system defined in the Urban Street Design Guidelines (see figure 3).
-Policy 2.1.2 The City will promote a balanced and multi-modal transportation system that serves the mobility needs of all segments of the population, accommodates all travel modes and promotes community economic development needs (see figure 4 for the proposed categories of locally funded transportation expenditures).
-Policy 2.1.3 The City will annually prioritize intersection improvements in the Capital Investment Plan based on crash rates, congestion levels, pedestrian level of service and bicycle level of service as listed in the Urban Street Design Guidelines.
+Northeast Corridor Blue Line Extension Goal 2 Prioritize, design, construct and maintain convenient and efficient transportation facilities to improve safety and neighborhood livability, foster economic development, promote transportation choices and active living, and meet land use objectives.
+Objective 2.1 The City intends for all transportation projects to improve safety and neighborhood livability, foster economic development, promote transportation choices and active living, and support the Centers, Corridors and Wedges Growth Framework.
+Policy 2.1.1 The City will classify existing and future streets based on the Urban Street Design Guidelines (see Figure 3).
+Policy 2.1.2 The City will promote a balanced and multi-modal transportation system that serves the mobility needs of all segments of the population, accommodates all travel modes and promotes community economic development (see Appendix Figure 4 for the proposed categories of locally funded transportation expenditures), while furthering the Centers, Corridors and Wedges Growth Framework.
+Policy 2.1.3 The City will prioritize intersection improvements in the Capital Investment Plan based on crash rates, congestion levels, pedestrian level of East Boulevard is a well-designed street that balances the interests of all users.